 Zoom or Not – One of the most popular features of the tactical flashlight is the ability to zoom in and out with the beam becoming wide angle in close and more focused for distances.
 Not every LED torch light offers this feature though so if the ability to zoom in and out isn’t critical to your needs you might want to skip it.

 Water-resistant vs Waterproof – Water resistance basically means that you can hold your flashlight in the rain for short periods of time and it shouldn’t be bothered.
 However, if you drop it in a puddle and it takes more than a few seconds to find it you could have problems.
-With a waterproof flashlight you can drop it in the puddle and go get lunch.
+With a waterproof flashlight, you can drop it in the puddle and go get lunch.
 It will still be there working when you get back.
 Which type you need will depend on your projected use.

-Who Makes the Best Tactical Flashlight?
+Q: Who Makes The Best Tactical Flashlight?

-You’ll find as many answers to this question as you’ll find manufacturers and reviewers, but we’ll throw in our 2 cents anyway.
+A: You’ll find as many answers to this question as you’ll find manufacturers and reviewers, but we’ll throw in our 2 cents anyway.

 Streamlight – For tactical lights geared toward weaponry Streamlight is a company we have a lot of respect for.
 They produce an array of fine products at reasonable prices that are as reliable as they are functional.

-Outlite – Outlite produces some of the best tactical lights on the market.
+Outlite – Outlite produces some of the best lights on the market.
 They are considered leaders in the industry because of their dedication to outstanding design and build quality and their commitment to keeping things affordable.

-J5 – J5 is based in Utah, USA and has high profile affiliations with Joe Gibbs Racing and Toyota.
+J5 – J5 is based in Utah USA and has high profile affiliations with Joe Gibbs Racing and Toyota.
 They make a wide variety of tactical flashlights in every imaginable finish and are widely distributed.
 Their commitment to innovation is a standout attribute.